Quorum Certified (QC) Broadcast: The Core Sub-Protocol of HotStuff

 if any validator commits $m$, then $2f+1$ validators are locked on $m$.

-3-Phase VPCBC adds another identical phase and provides a stronger guarantee than lock-commit, referred to as key-lock-commit.
+A 3-phase QC broadcast adds another identical phase and provides a stronger guarantee than lock-commit, referred to as key-lock-commit.
 We now say that a validator locks on $m$ if it votes on $QC(QC(m))$, and holds a key on $m$ if it votes on $QC(m)$.
-3-phase provides the following guarantees:
+3 QC-phases provide the following guarantees:

 - Commit-Lock